ftrias/TeensyDebug/README.md

 void loop() {
   test_function();
-  Serial.println(mark1);
+  Serial.println(mark);
   delay(1000);
 }
 ```

+The `#pragma` will eliminate optimizations.
+If you don't use it, the compiler will inline `test_function()` and remove the symbol.
+It may also eliminate `mark` after realizing it serves no purpose.

 Installing on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
-It is installed by running `install.command` located in the disribution direction.
+Install by running `install.command` located in the disribution direction.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
 It makes no changes to any source code.

 Installing on Windows
 -------------------------------------------